Apush Unit 6 Progress Check

 • Review Your Notes and Textbook: Your class notes and textbook are invaluable resources.
 Review them thoroughly, paying close attention to the key themes and concepts highlighted by your teacher.

-• Utilize Online Resources: While avoiding external links as instructed, consider consulting reputable online resources for supplemental information.
+• use Online Resources: While avoiding external links as instructed, consider consulting reputable online resources for supplemental information.
 Focus on resources provided by educational institutions or organizations, ensuring they align with the APUSH curriculum.
 Look for resources which offer practice questions and interactive exercises.

 V. Frequently Asked Questions (FAQ)